bekk/bekk-christmas/post/thecloud/automatic-kubernetes-deployments-using-argocd-and-jsonnet.md

   jsonnet *.jsonnet --tla-str env="opstest" -J . | k diff -f -
   ```

+This is of course typically handled by ArgoCD, but it might still be useful as development tools.

-## Putting it together (?)
+## Putting the pieces together

-Using the app-of-apps pattern referred to above, it is possible to seed the ArgoCD-installation with a single Application
+Using the app-of-apps pattern referred to above, it is possible to seed the ArgoCD-installation with a single `Application`
  which will transitively render all `Applications` for the system.
 It might look something like:

 ```